Guide

 Build a decision brief

-- -The recommended plan and objective value
+- -Baseline answer, next move, and objective value

 - -Binding constraints and key bottlenecks